tenzindorji/basic_linux/README.md

 ```

 # What is /etc/services?
-* list of ports is a small local database that lists all server programs
+* list of ports/TCP Protocol is a small local database that lists all server programs

 # hardlinks and softlinks: